 The amount a participant is required to pay for covered health care services before the health insurance policy or self-funded plan begins to pay.
 Before satisfying the deductible, a participant will pay 100% of allowable costs.
 After a participant has satisfied the deductible, the participant will typically be required to pay coinsurance or copayments until satisfying the out-of-pocket limit for the plan year.

-Will be defined by federal regulations and must include the health care items and services covered by a typical employer plan.
-At a minimum, essential benefits must include ambulatory patient services, emergency services, hospitalization, maternity and newborn care, mental health, prescription drugs, rehabilitative and habilitative services and devices, laboratory services, preventive and wellness, disease management, and pediatric services.
+Essential benefits must include ambulatory patient services, emergency services, hospitalization, maternity and newborn care, mental health, prescription drugs, rehabilitative and habilitative services and devices, laboratory services, preventive and wellness, disease management, and pediatric services.
 The concept of essential benefits is used in connection with the restrictions on annual limits, prohibition on lifetime limits, requirement for insured plans to cover essential benefits, and the Exchanges.
 Agency guidance allows states to decide, among benchmark plans, the parameters of essential health benefits for Exchange coverage.
 For purposes of the annual and lifetime limits, self-funded plans may use any permissible definition of essential health benefits, including any available benchmark plan.

 - Exchanges or Exchange Coverage

 Health Insurance Exchanges are online marketplaces required to be established by states (or the federal government on the state's behalf) by 2014 that will offer private health insurance choices to individuals and small employers (generally with 100 or fewer employees).
 After 2017, it is possible larger employee groups will be able to participate in the Exchanges as well.
 A variety of plans in "precious metal categories" will be available, such as bronze, silver, gold, and platinum level options.
 The federal government is responsible for establishing the rules that apply to the Exchanges and the states (or the federal government on a state's behalf) are responsible for building and operating the Exchanges.
 (See also "precious metal categories.")

 - Free Rider Penalty